Trusted WordPress tutorials, when you need them most.

 Most blogs usually show the exact date a post was published.
 But using relative dates like ‘2 days ago’ or ‘Yesterday’ can be better for readers.
 These dates quickly tell people how new and relevant your content is, which can make them more likely to read it.

-The problem is that most WordPress themes don’t show dates this way by default.
-But don’t worry!
-We’ve figured out 2 easy ways to show relative dates on your WordPress site: one using a plugin and another using some simple code.
+In this guide, we’ll show you 3 easy ways to show relative dates on your WordPress site: using the Date block, a plugin, and some simple code.

 How to Display Relative Dates in WordPress